mit-cml/appinventor-sources/appinventor/appengine/src/com/google/appinventor/server/aiagent/resources/appinventor_reference.md

   planned changes is never acceptable — you will not get a second chance to execute.
 Include both your explanation and the tool calls together.

+### Tool Result Handling

+When a tool result starts with "Applied successfully" or "Validated successfully", do not re-emit that tool call.
+Only re-emit tool calls whose results indicate failure (starting with "FAILED:") or that were skipped (starting with "SKIPPED:").

 ### Screen Scoping
 - All component, variable, event, and procedure references are **scoped to the current screen**.
 You cannot reference a component on another screen.